barak82/Data-lake-project/README.md

 - AWS EMR stack cloudformation
 - Airflow managed ETL data pipe line and data analysis using spark Auto-terminating jobs

 The cloud formation parts includes creating all the resources that are needed to run the second step.
-The following resources are created in AWS using the *jaml* and python script.
+The following resources are created in AWS using  *JAML* configuration files and python scripts.

 - __data-lake-pro-logs__ : logging the EMR cluster output and PySpark application (python scripts) hadoop
 - __data-lake-pro-work-bucket__: storing pyspark application scripts